zenorocha/liferay-learn/labs/dxp/7.x/installation-and-upgrades/02-setting-up-liferay-dxp/installing-and-managing-apps/introduction-to-managing-apps.md

 ### Blacklisting Apps and OSGi Components

-The blacklisting feature allows you to designate apps or components as unavailable so they will not be used in your installation.
+The blacklisting feature lets you designate apps or components as unavailable, preventing them from being used.
 See [Blacklisting Apps](./blacklisting-apps.md) or [Blacklisting OSGi Components](./blacklisting-osgi-components.md) for more information.